eldstal/replacement-parts/README.md

 3. Part name (see *Naming* below)

-Each part's directory contains at least the `metadata.json` file and a `src/` directory with the CAD drawings in some portable format (Recommended: FreeCAD .fcstd).
+Each part's directory contains at least the `metadata.json` file and a `src/` directory with the CAD drawings in some portable format (Recommended: OpenSCAD .scad).

 Don't include the model exported to any non-editable format such as STL, there will eventually be automatic export from submitted drawing sources.

 ## Classes
-Any part found in this repository falls into one of these three classes:
+Any part or drawing found in this repository falls into one of these four classes:
-* Faithful reproduction of the original
+* Faithful reproduction of a single original part
 * Adaptation (for example, changed to be 3D-printable)
 * Custom (For example, an alternate styling of a power button)
+* Assembly of other parts (For example, a complete NES controller)

 Please keep in mind that there are many ways to manufacture the part, and that a faithful representation of the original is the best starting point.
 If a part does not exist in the library, please add the original